beycanyildiz/beycanyildiz-/README.md

 - 🌱 I’m currently learning **Devops**

-- 👨‍💻 All of my projects are available at [uttam's workspace](https://github.com/beycanyildiz)
+- 👨‍💻 All of my projects are available at (https://github.com/beycanyildiz)

 - 📫 How to reach me **yildizbeycan59@gmail.com**